Spanish coup of March 1939: Coup in Madrid

 CND deployed two divisions and some other units led by trusted commanders in Madrid.
-However, Guillermo Ascanio, commander of the 8.
+However, Guillermo Ascanio, the loyalist commander of the 8.
 Division deployed west of the city, abandoned the frontline and on March 6 seized northern and partiallty central quarters of Madrid.
 Also tank and other units stationed in reserve near Torrejón de Ardoz remained loyal and headed towards the centre from the east.
 On March 7 the major rebel command centre called Posicion Jaca was overrun; most CND members left Madrid for Tarrancón.
 On March 8 the advancing loyalists were already few kilometres from Ministerio de Hacienda, the Casado headquarters.
 On March 9 both sides engaged in negotiations which produced informal ceasefire.
 On March 10 Anarchist-controlled rebel reinforcements, which previously held the frontline on Guadalajara/Soria borders and were recalled by Cipriano Mera, reached the outskirts of Madrid from the east; they penetrated into eastern districts of Madrid.
 On March 11 they seized control over the centre, and on March 12 last islands of loyalist resistance were suffocated.